- Well-controlled ride

 The available blind-spot monitors are tuned to detect vehicles larger than 125-cc motorcycles at speeds over 10 mph, and with a speed differential less than 27 mph, to help reduce false signals, and it warns you with a beep and screen message.

 Look to the options list for the Avalon—on top XLE Touring and Limited models—and you'll find several especially innovative features, based on radar systems that are usually reserved for true luxury-brand cars.
 Of these the true standout is the rear cross-traffic alert system, which uses sensors in the rear quarter panels to help detect vehicles as they approach from the side and behind the vehicle—especially helpful if you're backing out of a driveway with an obstructed view, or out of a tight space in a busy parking structure, for instance.

-On the base XLE you get power heated leather front seats, a Smart Key system, steering-wheel paddle-shifters (which carry through the lineup for V-6 models only), a rearview camera, and heated outer mirrors with turn-signal markers.
-XLE Plus models are a step above that, adding a universal garage-door opener and a moonroof.
+Every Avalon comes with power features; cruise control; climate control; leather seats; power heated front seats; and a rearview camera.
+XLE Plus models add a universal garage-door opener and a moonroof.
 XLE and XLE Plus now include tire-pressure monitoring as well, and both come with 17-inch alloy wheels.

 At the middle of the lineup is the Avalon XLE Premium, which now comes standard with navigation and Qi wireless charging.